-Despite being a relatively small user of palm oil, we still have a role in reducing the impact of palm oil cultivation, and are committed to No Deforestation, No Peat, and No Exploitation "NDPE" within our palm oil supply chain.
+We're a relatively small user of palm oil, but we still have a role in cutting this impact.
 We're working to see that palm oil and its derivatives used in our products are certified and traceable.
 We want over 80% of the palm oil used in our products to be RSPO certified in 2023 using a combination of physically segregated oil and RSPO Credits where availability of certified, segregated oils is not possible.
-At the end of 2021, 29.21% of the palm oil used in our products is RSPO certified and we are on track to achieve this target in 2023.
-The palm oil used in our fats blends in nutrition is 76% segregated certified and the palm oil derivatives used in soap is now 31.22% certified.
+At the end of 2021, 28.9% of the palm oil used in our products is RSPO certified and we are on track to achieve this target in 2023.
+The palm oil used in our fats blends in nutrition is 76% segregated certified and the palm oil derivatives used in soap is now 30.8% certified.